ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/multiaxis_top.md

 ---
+noindex: true
-Title: "Top X Axis - ScottPlot 4.1 Cookbook"
+title: "Top X Axis - ScottPlot 4.1 Cookbook"
 Description: "This example demonstrates how to display an X axis above the figure.
 The horizontal axis above the figure is index 1, so plots must be updated to indicate they are to use a nonstandard axis index."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71